martinluttap/sor24-genscale/SETUP.md

 # Setup

 ## Infrastructure
 We recommend to use 3 machines with at least 16 cores and 32GB memory each.
-We have tested the artefacts on `ChameleonCloud @ TACC` using 3 `cascadelake_r` nodes.
+We have tested the artefacts on *Chameleon@UC* using 3 *cascadelake_r* nodes.

+**NOTE**: We only store the input dataset on Chameleon@UC's object store.
+Users working on other Chameleon sites might need to download the dataset from Google Drive (see Section **Setup Dataset**).

 ## K8s Cluster

 We consider 3 components as part of the k8s cluster setup: control plane, worker nodes, and shared storage (i.e. NFS).
 At the moment we do not yet have a fully-automated solution for setting up the cluster.
 We provide shell scripts for preparing each component, but it is recommended to read each script and copy-paste its content line by line (or block by block) instead of directly executing them.

+We recommend to use UC site if working on ChameleonCloud.

 Assuming we use ChameleonCloud and have 3 machines with name MACHINE-1, MACHINE-2, and MACHINE-3: